 While minor clogs are often easy to clear yourself, there are some circumstances where you may need to call in a plumber.
 If you notice water backing up in odd spots when you flush the toilet (such as the sink or bathtub), it means the clog is in the main line and is no longer a DYI kind of job.

-Wentworth Plumbing offers 24/7 emergency service, so feel free to call us anytime day or night.
+Wentworth Plumbing offers 24/7 emergency service in the Hamilton Ontario region, so feel free to call us anytime day or night.